rocket770/RS2_smart_factory/docs/SLAM-Explorer.md

 4. Clusters smaller than `frontier_min_cluster_size` are ignored.
 5. Nearby clusters are merged using `frontier_merge_radius_m`.
 6. Frontiers too close to active goals or recently blacklisted goals are filtered out.
 7. Idle robots are paired with candidate frontiers.
-For each robot/frontier pair, the node picks a usable goal cell from that frontier and computes a score.
+For each robot/frontier pair, the node picks a usable goal cell from that frontier, checks that it is inside that robot's current global costmap with `global_costmap_goal_margin_m`, and computes a score.
 8. Lower scores are preferred.
 The score mainly uses distance, then subtracts a size bonus for larger frontiers and applies a home-bias penalty so robots tend to explore areas closer to their own starting region.
 9. The global assignment step chooses robot/frontier pairs while preventing two robots from taking the same frontier or goals closer than `min_frontier_separation_m`.
 10. Selected goals are sent as `NavigateToPose` goals in the shared `map` frame.